HomeMy WebLinkAbout1932-08-30 SELECTMEN'S MEETING

 Welfare, came before the Board to report on the Unemployment

-Belief and Welfare cases of the week.
+Relief and Welfare cases of the week.

-He explained the application of Alexius Smith, ,stating
+He explained the application of Alexius Smith, stating

-that there were several people at Mr. Smith's house -whom^
+that there were several people at Mr. Smith' s house -whom^

 he needed more information on.
 The Board decided to give